kivra/giallo/README.md

 the Model from MVC, this is not a "everything but the kitchen sink" type of framework.

-Giallo can be easily embedded and provides some conveinient methods for working with Controller and Views while giving possibility to use standard Cowboy features when necessary.
+Giallo can easily be embedded and provides some conveinient methods for working with Controller and Views while still giving you possibility to use standard Cowboy features when necessary.

 Examples